DebasishDhal/Thesis_Repository/cloudsatorbit/README.md

   <img src="CloudsatGroundtrack26Apr2019.jpg" alt="Cloudsat single orbit">
 </p>

 - Visualization of the total cloud thickness, as measured by CloudSat, in a single orbit.
+The highest total cloud thickness is observed near the equator, which is expected, since the atmosphere is the thickest near the equator.

 <p align= "center">
   <img src="Total cloud thickness sample result.jpg" alt="Total cloud thickness plot">